mrblueblue/iojs-generators-example/README.md

-### twitter-api-io-example

 #### Overview

-A node/io server that makes use of the Twitter API.
-Currently, it only exposes an API endpoint that grabs the most recent tweets from San Francisco.
+An io.js server that makes use of ES6 Generators and the Twitter and Google Geocode APIs.
+Query the server for a location and it will return the most recent tweets for that location.
 I created this to play around with:
 - io.js
 - ES6 Generators
 - Twitter API
 - Google Maps API

-This is a work in progress.

 #### Getting Started